 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area coordinates with the Florida Department of Transportation on the implementation of the bridge condition performance measures requirements for National Highway System facilities within the Gainesville Metropolitan Area.
 The Florida Department of Transportation Asset Management Plan identifies a target 90 percent of its primary bridges having a rating of 6 or higher on National Bridge Inventory Rating Scale.
-The Florida Department of Transportation transmitted the 90 percent of its primary bridges having a rating of 6 or higher on National Bridge Inventory Rating Scale target to the Federal Highway Administration on May 18, 2018.
 Appropriate data is reviewed relevant to the performance measures.
 This information contributes to the prioritization of projects for inclusion in the Transportation Improvement Program.